tolicodes/articles/DevOps Message Broker.md

 The broker will automatically add its own metadata, a random `flow_uuid` and a `starting_service` which will associate it with a flow and will automatically visualize it goes forward

 ### Type Based Visualization
 We can create "interpreters" for different types of messages in the log.
-Since every message is type
+We will just have a mapping of types to interpreter.
+For examples:

+- `image`: Image parser (displays the payload as an image)
+- `normalized_image`: also Image parser
+- `labels`: json parser (display prettified json)
+-  `3d_model`

 ### Schema Validation
 This is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjA3NTkxNzEsMTc0NzAyNTkzMCwtNz
-Q5Mzg1MTAxLDE1MzY5MzE4MzddfQ==
+eyJoaXN0b3J5IjpbMTU4MTgzNTU3LDE3NDcwMjU5MzAsLTc0OT
+M4NTEwMSwxNTM2OTMxODM3XX0=
 -->